Terms & Conditions

 When you buy hardware from me, they come with standard manufacturer’s warranty depending on whether they are new, second hand or refurbished.
-I’ll tell you on request how long their warranty is specified for; if you encounter problems with the hardware within its warranty period (I’ll tell you if it’s still in the warranty period), contact me and I will try and secure a replacement or repair from my suppliers or manufactures for the Products that you bought.
-Once the warranty period is up, I cannot guarantee any repairs or replacement parts for the items you bought.
-You are obliged to pay any shipping fees of the product to the supplier or manufacturer that I acquired the product for you.
+I’ll tell you on request the duration of each product’s warranty; if you encounter problems with the hardware within its warranty period (I’ll tell you if it’s still in the warranty period), contact me and I will try and secure a replacement or repair from my suppliers or manufactures for the Products that were bought.
+Once the warranty period has expired, I cannot guarantee any repairs or replacement parts for the items bought.
+You are obliged to pay any shipping fees of the product to the supplier or manufacturer.

 Warranty for services given:

 I provide by standard a 1-month warranty by default on all work that I do, this covers problems that occur/display after the work that I’ve done on your hardware or software that relate only to the work that I’ve performed; if another problem occurs unrelated to the work I’ve done the call-out will be charged at my standard rate.
 The warranty includes cases where I’ve done work and it has directly affected the operation of other components that become faulty after my work.
 The warranty period can be extended but I will explicitly set that out to you after I complete the work.
 In some cases I am forgiving such as if you haven’t operated the device past the warranty period due to health issues I will continue to provide warranty support to you up to my discretion.
 If a problem occurs after the 1-month or extended warranty period then I cannot offer any refund or provide warranty service.
 Unless the hardware or software breaks, goes faulty, is valid in its manufacture warranty period, I can refund the customer for the Products purchased plus the services provided.

 - The Customer attempted to resolve the problem themselves and made things worse/reversed the changes I made.